QUESTIONS & ANSWERS

 DO YOU HAVE TO BE LICENSED TO DO REHABILITATION WORK?

 Yes, a state license is required for mammals.
 A state and federal license is needed to handle birds and birds of prey.
 Our facility has both.
-We also hold special permits which allow us to care for animals other rehabilitators cannot.
+We also hold special permits to care for black bear cubs.
 It is illegal for an unlicensed person to keep a wild animal in captivity, even if they are simply nursing it back to health and intend to release it later.

 CAN YOU HELP WITH A SICK OR INJURED DOMESTIC ANIMAL?